eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/load-factors.md

 ## Business value

-The feature “load factors” allows suppliers to model and represent otherwise impossible capacity occurrences, by introducing a numerical multiplication factor, that changes the demand volume interpretation of a capacity group.
+The feature “Load factors” allows suppliers to model and represent otherwise impossible capacity occurrences, by introducing a numerical multiplication factor, that changes the demand volume interpretation of a capacity group.

 Load factors should be used to solve the following two problems: